crimsonpython24/macos-setup/README.md

   done
 fi
 ```
- 9. Run `freshclam` *without sudo*, and the command should run fine with ClamAV updating its database (which might take a while).
-Next, also give the daemon similar permissions:
+ 9. Also give the daemon similar permissions:
 ```zsh
 sudo mkdir -p /opt/local/var/run/clamav sudo chown -R admin:staff /opt/local/var/run/clamav
 sudo chmod 755 /opt/local/var/run/clamav
 ```
+ 10. Run `freshclam` *without sudo*, and the command should run fine with ClamAV updating its database (which might take a while).
- 10. For MacPorts, it defaults to running in the foreground.
+ 11. For MacPorts, it defaults to running in the foreground.
 If one decides to stop here and not implement anything else in this section, change this line in `/opt/local/etc/freshclam.conf` to run silently and not block terminal i/o:
 ```conf
 Foreground no
 ```
- 11. The ClamAV daemon should now run in the background properly with `freshclam -d`
+ 12. The ClamAV daemon should now run in the background properly with `freshclam -d`
- 12. Load the clamd daemon and verify it's working:
+ 13. Load the clamd daemon and verify it's working:
 ```zsh
 sudo launchctl load /Library/LaunchDaemons/com.personal.clamd.plist